 Our East Coast Van Life Road Trip Route

-We adore Cairns.
-Click here for our itinerary for 7 days in Cairns and here for our blog post about visiting the Atherton Tablelands!
 In total, we’ve spent about two weeks there but we could easily double or triple that.
-There is SO much to explore in the area, and the chilled tropical vibes are infectious.
+There are so many things to do in Cairns, and the chilled tropical vibes are infectious.

 We picked the campervan up from Cairns after we’d completed our regional work in Cape York, and decided to stick around for a few more days.
 This was partly so that we could soak up the satisfying feeling of ticking off our 88 days, but also so that we could get used to the van before heading off into the wilderness.